crag-h4k/LDS-Temples-Data-Visualizations/README.md

 ### Context
-I couldn't find a data set about LDS temples, so I wrote a script to scrape lds.org and save the data as a CSV.
-Enjoy!
+Data visualizations of LDS Temple scraped data.

 ### Content
-Temple name, location, dedication date(some dates include "announced", these temples haven't been completed)
+Temple name, location, dedication date(some dates include "announced" ", these temples haven't been completed and have had they time set to NaN)

 ### Libraries and Frameworks
 Pandas - make dataframe and clean data
-UnicodeData - normalize raw characters
+NumPy - clean data
-Selenium - webdriver and data acquisition
+MatPlotLib - graphs